FWS statement on delisting

 Gray wolves were previously listed as endangered in the lower 48 states, except in Minnesota, where they were listed as threatened.
 The wolf population in the Midwest was delisted in early 2007.
 With removal of the northern Rocky Mountain population of gray wolves delisted, the Service now oversees the only remaining gray wolf recovery program, the southwestern U.S. wolf population.

-authority of the National Park Service.
+Wolves in national parks will remain under the management authority of the National Park Service.
 On national wildlife refuges, the individual refuge should be contacted, unless a prior arrangement has been made with the state fish and wildlife agency to allow wolf hunting on that refuge.
 On tribal lands the Tribes have management authority, and they should be contacted.
 On other lands, where wildlife is typically managed by the respective State fish and wildlife agency, (including federal lands such as those administered by the U.S. Forest Service or BLM) the states should be contacted.